Medical Policy

 ESWT has been proposed for a wide range of other conditions.
 For most of these conditions, no RCTs have been published, but some limited evidence has been made available.
 A study by Caccio and colleagues (2009) reports on the use of ESWT for the treatment of long bone non-unions.
 In this study, 126 participants with long bone non-unions were randomized to receive either: (1) low energy ESWT; (2) high energy ESWT; or (3) surgical management.
 The authors reported that at 3 and 6 months post-treatment the clinical outcomes in the 2 shock wave groups were significantly better than those in the surgical group (p<0.001).
 However, at 24 months after treatment, there were no differences among the 3 groups.

-An RCT was conducted by Seok (2013) comparing one session of ESWT (1000 shots at the maximal tolerable intensity) vs. one session of local corticosteroid injection in 36 subjects with carpal tunnel syndrome.
+An RCT was conducted by Seok (2013) comparing one session of ESWT (1000 shots at the maximal tolerable intensity) vs. one session of local corticosteroid injection in 36 participants with carpal tunnel syndrome.
 Follow-up was at 3 months post-treatment.
 The results indicated that both groups showed a significant reduction in the visual analog scale measurements at 1 and 3 months compared with baseline.
 For the symptom severity score, as measured by the Levine Self-assessment Questionnaire, the ESWT group showed a significant reduction at 1 and 3 months, whereas the injection group showed a significant reduction only at 3 months following treatment.
 Nerve conduction parameters were not significantly improved in the ESWT group, whereas the sensory nerve conduction velocity, the sensory nerve action potential amplitude, and the distal sensory and motor latencies of the median nerve were significantly improved in the injection group.
 The authors concluded that ESWT may be as useful as local corticosteroid injection for relieving symptoms of carpal tunnel syndrome.
 However, the results of this small unblinded trial indicate that ESWT is not superior to corticosteroid injection therapy.

 Ozturk Durmaz and colleagues (2022) explored the effectiveness of radial ESWT and local corticosteroid injection in individuals with idiopathic carpal tunnel syndrome.
 The researchers evaluated the impact of treatment on function, pain, and nerve conduction studies.
 A total of 72 participants who were diagnosed as having carpal tunnel syndrome were included in the study and randomized to receive treatment.
 One cohort (n=33) received radial ESWT, another cohort (n=28) was treated with local corticosteroid injection (CSI), and the control group (n=31) only used a resting hand splint.
-A total of 20 subjects (7 ESWT, 5 CSI, and 8 splint) were lost to follow-up.
-The participants were evaluated using a Visual Analog Scale-pain, a Visual Analog Scale-numbness, the Boston Symptom Severity Scale, the Boston Functional Status Scale, and handgrip strength tests before treatment, and 1 and 12 weeks following the treatment.
+A total of 20 participants (7 ESWT, 5 CSI, and 8 splint) were lost to follow-up.
+The participants were evaluated using a Visual Analog Scale-pain, a Visual Analog Scale-numbness, the Boston Symptom Severity Scale, the Boston Functional Status Scale, and HGS tests before treatment, and 1 and 12 weeks following the treatment.
 Primary outcomes were symptom severity and functional status.
-Secondary outcomes included evaluation of pain and numbness, handgrip strength and electrophysiologic examinations.
+Secondary outcomes included evaluation of pain and numbness, HGS and electrophysiologic examinations.
 All three groups demonstrated improvement in clinical and nerve conduction study parameters and this effect persisted at the 12-week follow-up of the participants.
 The Visual Analog Scale-pain, Visual Analog Scale-numbness, Boston Symptom Severity Scale, and Boston Functional Status Scale scores in the first week after the treatment, as well as Visual Analog Scale-pain and Boston Functional Status Scale scores in the 12th week after the treatment, were notably lower in the local corticosteroid injection group compared with the other two groups.
 The authors concluded that the ESWT, splint, and local corticosteroid injection are all effective, but symptom relief was greater in the first week and 12th week with local corticosteroid injection.

 Zhao and others (2013) conducted a single-blind, placebo controlled RCT of ESWT for the treatment of osteoarthritis of the knee.
-In this study, 70 subjects were assigned to receive ESWT (n=34) or placebo (n=36).
-For ESWT, subjects received 4000 pulses of shockwave at 0.25 mJ/mm2 weekly for 4 weeks.
-In the placebo group, subjects received shockwave at 0 mJ/mm2 in the same area.
+In this study, 70 participants were assigned to receive ESWT (n=34) or placebo (n=36).
+For ESWT, participants received 4000 pulses of shockwave at 0.25 mJ/mm2 weekly for 4 weeks.
+In the placebo group, participants received shockwave at 0 mJ/mm2 in the same area.
 No adverse events were reported.
-Of the original 70 subjects, 61 (87.1%) subjects completed the study, with no significant difference between groups.
+Of the original 70 participants, 61 (87.1%) participants completed the study, with no significant difference between groups.
 The authors state that ESWT was more effective than placebo in reducing pain on movement at each period as measured by visual analog scale (p<0.01).
 The mean visual analog scale score with ESWT was 3.83 at 12 weeks versus 7.56 at baseline (p<0.01).
 For the Lequesne index, at 12 weeks, the decrease in disability was almost -2.0 for the placebo group but -4.1 for the ESWT group (p<0.01).
 Similarly, the mean change in Western Ontario and McMaster University Osteoarthritis Index (WOMAC) score after 12 weeks was -8.5 for the placebo group and -19.1 for the ESWT group (p<0.01).
 The authors conclude that ESWT is effective in reducing pain and improving knee function, with better results than placebo during the 12-week treatment.
 Although promising, the results of this small study need to be validated in larger, double-blind controlled trials with longer follow-up to establish a durable treatment effect over placebo.

-Li and others (2016) reported on a prospective single-blind, placebo controlled RCT investigating the long-term effect of radial ESWT (rESWT) in subjects with poststroke spasticity.
+Li and others (2016) reported on a prospective single-blind, placebo controlled RCT investigating the long-term effect of radial ESWT (rESWT) in participants with poststroke spasticity.
 The 60 participants were assigned to 1 of 3 groups: (1) treatment with one session of rESWT per week for 3 consecutive weeks; (2) a single session of rESWT; and (3) one session of sham rESWT per week for 3 consecutive weeks.
 Evaluations were performed at baseline prior to treatment and 1, 4, 8, 12, and 16 weeks after treatment.
 Compared to the control group, significant reduction in spasticity of hand and wrist lasted at least 16 and 8 weeks in group 1 and 2, respectively.
 The authors noted that three sessions of rESWT had a longer-lasting effect than one session.
 Furthermore, the reduction in spasticity after three sessions of rESWT was maintained for 16 and 12 weeks, respectively.
 They concluded that “rESWT may be valuable in decreasing spasticity of the hand and wrist with accompanying enhancement of wrist control and hand function in chronic stroke patients.”

 Gao and colleagues (2016) conducted a meta-analysis on ESWT for Peyronie’s disease.
 A total of six comparative studies (n=443) were included, including two case-control studies, one cohort study and three RCTs.
 The researchers found that ESWT lessened penile plaques (OR 2.07; 95% CI, 1.11 to 3.85, p=0.02), relieved pain (OR 4.46; 95% CI, 2.29 to 8.68; p<0.0001) and provided complete remission of pain (OR 5.86; 95% CI, 2.66 to 12.92; p<0.0001).
 There were no significant improvements in penile curvature (OR 1.88; 95% CI, 0.97 to 3.65; p=0.06) and sexual function (OR 2.22, 95% CI, 0.69 to 7.11; p=0.18).
 The researchers recommended further high-quality double-blind RCTs to assess the findings.